elixirschool/elixirschool/lessons/advanced/gen-stage.md

 In this example we'll be constructing a GenStage application that emits numbers, sorts out the even numbers, and finally prints them.

 For our application we'll use all three GenStage roles.
 Our producer will be responsible for counting and emitting numbers.
-We'll use a producer-consumer to filter out only the even numbers and later respond to demand from downsteam.
+We'll use a producer-consumer to filter out only the even numbers and later respond to demand from downstream.
 Last we'll build a consumer to display the remaining numbers for us.

 We'll begin by generating a project with a supervision tree: